 This be your own fan business model translates well against other competitors too, one of which being Splashdown.
 Even though a waterpark overlaps the same season and outdoor experience as the Renegades, they do not offer the same family experience as the Renegades.
 A ticket for a Renegades game is less expensive than one for Splashdown, making it more economical for a family or a large group of people to enjoy the game together.
 The Renegades also aren't as weather dependent as a place like Splashdown.
 People will only go to a waterpark in hot, clear weather.
 For the Renegades, as long is its not raining heavily, any mild to hot weather is perfect for an outdoor baseball game.
 While there are certain situations where a waterpark offers a similar experience, the Renegades have a broader appeal overall that allows them to keep people coming to games.

 For many other competitors, the Renegades are able to keep the price lower to bring in people who don't want to pay a lot of money for their entertainment.
 Resorts like the Rocking Horse Ranch may offer a great family experience, but it comes a much higher price.
-You can take a family of 5 to a Renegades game and have food their for under $100.
+You can take a family of 5 to a Renegades game and have food for under $100.
 The same cannot be said about many other activities.
 The Renegades definitely have a lot of competition to deal with, but they have a unique niche in the market.
 As long as they can keep evolving their ideas of affordable entertainment for the entire family, they can stay competitive.
 The fact that the price is relatively low, and an entire family can go together and be entertained is their strong point.
 As long as they can continue to deliver on those two things, they can stand up to any competition around them.

 SWOT Analysis